-This policy applies to all non-exempt weekly- and hourly-paid staff members whose employment status is regular full-time, regular part-time, limited service, or temporary.
-All non-exempt staff members are subject to the overtime pay provisions of the Fair Labor Standards Act and must be compensated for all hours worked, including all hours worked on and off work premises.
-They cannot donate their services to any entity under the direction of the Trustees of the University of Pennsylvania and are not permitted to work in excess of their regularly scheduled work hours without prior supervisory approval.
+This policy applies to weekly-paid staff members on hourly compensation plans (i.e., in non-exempt positions).
+All such staff members are subject to the overtime pay provisions of the Fair Labor Standards Act (FLSA) and must be compensated for all hours worked, including all hours worked on and off of work premises.
+They may not donate their services to any entity under the direction of the Trustees of the University of Pennsylvania.
+Supervisors must authorize, in advance, all time worked over a staff member’s regularly-scheduled number of hours.

-When calculating overtime at one and one-half times the regular rate of pay for time worked in excess of 40 hours in a given workweek, only actual time worked is used.
-Time charged to sick (SCK), paid time off (PTO) and other paid leave balances must not be included in this calculation.
+When calculating overtime at one and one-half times the regular rate of pay for time worked over 40 hours in a given workweek, Workday does not include holiday hours or time charged to sick leave, paid time off (PTO), and other paid leave balances in its calculations, as these are not considered hours worked.

 302.2 STRAIGHT-TIME OVERTIME (OTS) AND COMPENSATORY TIME

-Pay at his/her regular hourly rate for time worked in excess of his/her regular schedule up to 40 hours in the workweek; or
+- Pay at his/her regular hourly rate for all time worked over his/her regularly-scheduled number of hours, up to 40 hours in the workweek; OR

-Non-exempt weekly- and hourly-paid staff members who work in excess of 40 hours in a workweek may not receive a combination of compensatory time off and premium overtime pay for time worked in that work week.
-They must receive their regular hourly rate for time worked up to 40 hours in the workweek and then the premium overtime rate for all time worked in excess of 40 hours in the workweek.
-The only occasions on which staff members regularly scheduled to work 40 hours per week may accumulate compensatory time are the Special Winter Break and University-recognized holidays.
+Staff members on hourly compensation plans who work more than 40 hours in a workweek may not receive a combination of compensatory time off and premium overtime pay for time worked in that workweek.
+They must receive their regular hourly rate for time worked up to 40 hours in the workweek, and then the premium overtime rate for all time worked over 40 hours in the workweek.
+The only occasions on which staff members who are regularly scheduled to work 40 hours per week may accumulate compensatory time are the Special Winter Break and University-recognized holidays.

 A. Compensatory Time

-University employees covered by Collective bargaining agreements should refer to the appropriate article in their contracts.
+302.4 UNIVERSITY STAFF WHO ARE COVERED BY COLLECTIVE BARGAINING AGREEMENTSUniversity staff members covered by collective bargaining agreements should refer to the appropriate articles in their contracts.

-The benefits and policies for University of Pennsylvania employees who work in locations outside of the Commonwealth of Pennsylvania may be different from the benefits and policies set forth in this website.
-Employees working outside the Commonwealth of Pennsylvania should contact their Human Resources representatives for more information.
+The benefits and policies for University of Pennsylvania staff members who work in locations outside of the Commonwealth of Pennsylvania may be different from the benefits and policies set forth in this policy.
+Staff members working outside the Commonwealth of Pennsylvania should contact Human Resources for more information.